When a brave British King secured Norwegian sovereignty

 At King Edward's command, the bells of St. George's Chapel, Windsor, were rung in honour when his daughter and son in law were coronated in Norway.
 A salute of 41 guns was fired in the afternoon in St. James's park by a battery of the Royal Horse Artillery.
 Royal salutes were also fired at Portsmouth, Devonport, Chatham, Sheerness, Kingstown Harbour and elsewhere.

-Western nations show declining interest in our history and cultural values.
+Western populations show declining interest in our history and cultural values.
 History shows that the civil liberties we take for granted, do not come free.

 Norway's struggle for freedom and end to foreign rule ended well and without bloodshed.
-It happened many generations ago but should not be forgotten and equally important should we honour the brave efforts of King Edward VII.
-Norwegians having this knowledge are truly grateful to our British friends.
+It happened many generations ago but should not be forgotten.
+Equally important should we honour the diplomatic efforts of the brave King Edward VII.

 Author: Thor Williams Lihaug